 Preface- The Pentair Mastertemp 400 is great for large pools, night time dips and chillier climes.
-No one like paying for repeat gas so thankfully this heater is highly efficient, more so than smaller units.
+No one likes paying for repeat gas so thankfully this heater is highly efficient, more so than smaller units.
 It’s also easy to operate and reliable.
 But does it cost too much to run?

-If you have been scavenging through all the pool heater reviews on Google trying to find a low cost solution for heating your pool, then you’ve come to the right place.
+If you have been searching through all the pool heater reviews on Google trying to find a low cost solution for heating your pool, then you’ve come to the right place.

 What’s the point in having a beautiful pool that you can’t make use of because you risk hypothermia just dipping your toe in it?
 Unless, it’s just a picturesque show-off garden feature.